UPDATED: MAY 08, 2023 | 3 MIN READ

 There is more to buying a home than the down payment and a mortgage payment.
 First, you must budget for recurring home ownership costs such as home insurance rates, property taxes, and maintenance around your home.
-The average yearly cost of homeowner’s insurance is roughly $1,899, but rates can vary depending on the company, which is why using a home insurance calculator or method to estimate costs helps you budget.
+The average yearly cost of homeowner’s insurance is roughly $1,899.
+Still, rates can vary depending on the company, so using a home insurance calculator or method to estimate costs helps you budget.

-A homeowner’s insurance calculator is a great way to estimate your future costs before getting a quote.
+A home insurance calculator is a great way to estimate future costs before getting a quote.
 Use a homeowner’s insurance calculator, or follow these steps to estimate the costs.

 Determine how much home insurance coverage you need – there are six parts to a homeowner’s insurance policy, and each piece’s coverage determines your premium.
 The six parts are below: